-When you file a motion you must communicate with the other party/parties to obtain their position in the motion if the matter is time-sensitive.
+When you file a motion you must communicate with the other party/parties to obtain their position in the motion.

 Talk.
 Talk again.
 Or if talking isn't working. . . write.
 Narrow the scope of the disputes--I rarely see a situation where parties cannot resolve anything at all and must have the judge decide every issue pending.
 Be prepared to negotiate--no one will be 100% happy but both parties should feel the outcome is reasonable under the circumstances.

 To the extent you have not talked (or written). . . please be prepared to explain to me why you have failed to do so.
 To the extent you have not responded to the other party's efforts to talk (or write). . . please be prepared to explain to me why you have failed to do so.

 Please remember you need at least two lines of text on a signature page, including a form of order.
 Discovery or Disclosure Disputes and/or Sanctions If you have a discovery dispute please put it in writing--a quick motion will suffice--and ask this Court to set a telephonic hearing for me to address the matter.
 This way everyone is aware of the dispute and what is alleged to have happened/not happened.
 Other Pre-trial Practice Guidelines or Comments Submit a form of order with your motion.
 Please avoid rhetoric--your order may be useless to me if it contains argument or has a disrespectful tone.
 Moreover, your order needs to match the content of your motion and must contain at least two lines of text on the signature page.

 Read the minute entry.
 I expect you to follow the orders.
 They are orders, not suggestions.
 Having provided this admonition, please understand I do not strive to elevate form over function but I do believe in the importance of doing your best work.